techidaily/site-win11-tips/source/_posts/preventing-dual-camera-access-in-windows-apps.md

 ![windows 11 update advanced options optional update](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/windows-11-update-advanced-options-optional-update.jpg)
 7. Check for any driver updates for the camera to install.
 Install all the updates and restart your PC.

  You can also find new updates on the computer manufacturer's website.
-For example, if you use an HP computer, go to the[HP Support Driver page](https://support.hp.com/in-en/drivers) .
+For example, if you use an HP computer, go to the [HP Support Driver page](https://support.hp.com/in-en/drivers) .
 Next, select your product type, select your product model, and provide other necessary information.

 ![hp download firmware update driver website](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/hp-download-firmware-update-driver-website.jpg)